vkurpmax/ICCS_Conveyor/README.md

 2. Blink (for mobile, download from Play Store)
 3. Fritzing — For Circuit Diagram Design

+## Other device
+1. Power Supply 12V adaptor to Arduino Uno (1A is enough)

 ## My Team
 - Putu Herdy Kurniawan
 - Agus